benhar-dev/coding-convention/docs/README.md

 Private variables must be **camelCase**.

-Private variables which share the same name as a Property must be prefixed with an underscore.
-Try to avoid this type of name clash where possible.
+If a private variable shares the same name as a Property, prefix it with an underscore.
+However, try to avoid such name clashes whenever possible.

 ### Example